Pool Leak Detection

 Stop Losing Water and Money

-Every day a leak goes unrepaired, you are paying for water that drains into the ground, chemicals that wash away, and potential structural damage that compounds.
-Call 808-399-4388 and talk to a CPO-certified technician with over 26 years of experience finding and fixing pool leaks across Oahu.
-We find the source, explain the problem, and repair it right — so you can stop worrying and start enjoying your pool again.
+Every day a leak goes unrepaired, you’re paying for water that drains into the ground, chemicals that wash away, and structural damage that compounds.
+Call 808-399-4388 and talk to a CPO-certified technician with 26 years of experience finding and fixing pool leaks across Oahu.
+We find the source, explain the problem, and repair it right.

 How Pool Repair Works